 The circumstances surrounding Napoleon’s death remain controversial.
 There is still speculation as to whether he was poisoned or simply died of boredom.
 There is also evidence from an autopsy to suggest that he had ulcers, which affected his liver and intestines.

 Napoleon’s presence can still be felt today across the island.
 The Governor of St Helena’s official residence at Plantation House still retains one of Napoleon’s chandeliers, whilst one of the island’s small hotels, Farm Lodge, claims to have a chaise longue from Longwood House.

 Today, all of St Helena’s Napoleonic attractions, including Longwood House, Briars Pavilion and Napoleon’s Tomb, are owned by the French Government.

-Travellers looking to follow in Napoleon’s footsteps can board the Royal Mail ship St Helena from £2,526* on a 15-day return voyage from Cape Town (10 days at sea and four nights on St Helena).
-The price is based on a shared two-berth cabin on A deck with all food and entertainment on board the RMS and four nights accommodation on St Helena staying at the Townhouse.
-Tours of Napoleon’s residence, Longwood House and Briar’s Pavillion can be arranged through the St Helena Tourism Office once on island. *The price excludes international flights to Cape Town.
-It is based on travel in May 2014 departing Cape Town on the 7 May and returning to Cape Town on the 21 May. www.rms-st-helena.com.
+Travellers looking to follow in Napoleon’s footsteps can board the Royal Mail ship St Helena from Cape Town (10 days at sea and four nights on St Helena).
+Tours of Napoleon’s residence, Longwood House and Briar’s Pavillion can be arranged through the St Helena Tourism Office once on island.
+St Helena’s first ever airport was completed in 2016.

 You can find out more about St Helena and Napoleon’s Exile: